kevinli17/KCLPolitics/README.md

 # KCLPolitics
 King's College London Politics Course

-This is a repository of Lecture Slides, Notes, and Readings from the King's College London Politics Course
+This is a repository of Lecture Slides from the King's College London Politics Course

 Courses Availiable:
 Year One: